-In a September 2019 news release, EPA announced a draft science policy to reduce testing of pesticides on birds when registering conventional outdoor pesticides.
-The draft policy describes the results and implications of a retrospective study conducted by EPA and People for the Ethical Treatment of Animals.
+In a February 2020 news release, EPA announced that it had finalized a science policy to reduce testing of pesticides on birds when registering conventional outdoor pesticides.
+The policy describes the results and implications of a retrospective study conducted by EPA and People for the Ethical Treatment of Animals.
 The study explored the quantitative and qualitative contributions of risk assessment methods using single oral dose and subacute dietary toxicity endpoints to the overall conclusions of acute avian risk.
 The analysis indicated that, in most cases, the subacute dietary results had little impact on risk conclusions arrived upon by use of acute oral data alone.
 This finding is expected to reduce the number of animals tested by a total of 60 birds per test, for a total projected animal savings of over 700 animals per year.

 EPA Draft Science Policy on Non-animal Methods for Skin Sensitization Testing

 In an April 2018 news release, EPA announced a draft Science Policy to reduce animal use in testing strategies to evaluate chemicals for their ability to cause an allergic reaction, inflammation, or sensitization of the skin.
 The draft policy permits the use of in vitro, in silico, and in chemico tests to identify potential skin sensitizers, an assessment that is required for registration of pesticides.
 The EPA action was the result of national and international collaboration among ICCVAM, NICEATM, Cosmetics Europe, the European Union Reference Laboratory for Alternatives to Animal Testing, and Health Canada’s Pest Management Regulatory Agency.